mstura/2048/README.md

 Current architecture avoids destroying or creating HTML elements needlessly, all transitions are handled with class changes.
-A few functions have been implemented to prevent rending bugs due to playing faster then the game is rendering the tile transitions.
+A few functions have been implemented to prevent rendering bugs due to playing faster then the game is rendering the tile transitions.